The verdict from 23 experts and 100+ user reviews

 The other half expressed much less enthusiasm.
 They said “pretty nice, nothing blew my mind,” “minus the hype: good shoe,” and a few of them said it’s one of their favorite shoes.
 Given the release date (April 2020) that could’ve easily changed by the end of the year and not even in April was this shoe #1.

-This is a neutral daily trainer made mainly for easy runs and long runs.
+Go for it if you're looking for a neutral daily trainer made mainly for easy runs and long runs.
 It also doesn’t shy away from tempo runs.
 As a testament to its versatility, one expert said: “It’s the shoe you can keep in your car when you have no idea what kind of run or workout you’ll do for the day.”

 This shoe will not live up to your expectations if

 - You need stability due to flat feet (then look at the ) or

 - You want a dedicated racer (look at Nike Zoom Rival Fly 2 then).

 Nike Air Zoom Pegasus 37 vs Pegasus 36:

 Pegasus 37 has been “completely overhauled and doesn’t feel anything like previous versions.”
 Or, as another expert put it: “basically everything is new with pegasus 37.”
 It’s an agreement: this update was huge and very much needed.

 Should you update?
 Absolutely.